 a.
 Review academic requirements / prerequisites to assure your eligibility

 a.
 Title page with proposal title, student’s name and mentor’s name

 b.
 1-2 pages describing the proposed project and rational

 e.
 Funding Requests- supplies not covered by your department

-- Complete Student Research Proposal Application (found in CSPD office, Segal Hall) with all necessary approvals:
+- Complete Student Research Proposal Application with all necessary approvals:

 a.
 Your Faculty Mentor must sign your form verifying their mentorship